aufalala/GA_Projects/stuff.md

   -settings
   -how to play

-do:  hang time, hold antispam function, lineclear and place animation, countdown & message, game win, game over, game end reset, music & sounds
+do:  hang time, lineclear and place animation, countdown & message, game win, game over, game end reset, music & sounds

 !!!!!WATCH OUT FOR